PanditSayali/sample/README.md

-# This is sample projet
+# This is sample project
 for practice